esjex/docs/docs/getting-started/setup.md

 You don’t need to download Now Prototype It manually.
 Instead, when you create a prototype, you run a single command that temporarily downloads it, creates a prototype on your machine, and then discards the download.
 This saves space, and ensures you’re always using the latest version.

-You are now ready to use Now Prototype It and [create a prototype](/create-prototype)!
+You are now ready to use Now Prototype It and [create your first prototype](/create-prototype)!

 ## Troubleshooting